 — Jackie Robinson Ballpark & Museum —

 Location.
-29° 12.551′ N, 81° 0.995′ W. Marker is in Daytona Beach, Florida, in Volusia County.
-Marker can be reached from E. Orange Ave.
-0.1 miles east of S. Beach St. Marker located in Jackie Robinson Ballpark and Museum.
+29° 12.55′ N, 81° 0.993′ W. Marker is in Daytona Beach, Florida, in Volusia County.
+Marker can be reached from E. Orange Ave. near S. Beach St. Marker located in Jackie Robinson Ballpark and Museum.
 Touch for map.
 Marker is at or near this postal address: 105 E Orange Ave, Daytona Beach FL 32114, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Althea Gibson (here, next to this marker); Jackie Robinson (a few steps from this marker); Willie O’Ree (a few steps from this marker); Jackie Robinson Ballpark & Museum (a few steps from this marker); A Gifted Athlete (a few steps from this marker); Exceptional Athletic Ability (within shouting distance of this marker); Jack Roosevelt “Jackie” Robinson (within shouting distance of this marker); Early Beginnings (within shouting distance of this marker).
+Roberto Clemente (here, next to this marker); Jackie Robinson (here, next to this marker); Willie O’Ree (a few steps from this marker); Jackie Robinson Ballpark & Museum (within shouting distance of this marker); A Gifted Athlete (within shouting distance of this marker); Exceptional Athletic Ability (within shouting distance of this marker); Jack Roosevelt “Jackie” Robinson (within shouting distance of this marker); Jackie Robinson Ballpark (within shouting distance of this marker).
 Touch for a list and map of all markers in Daytona Beach.

-Regarding Roberto Clemente.
-This Daytona Beach Ballpark is named in honor of famed Major League Baseball player Jackie Robinson.
-In 1946, Daytona Beach
+Regarding Althea Gibson.
+This Daytona Beach Ballpark is named in honor of famed Major League Baseball player

 Credits.
 This page was last revised on July 22, 2018.
-This page originally submitted on July 18, 2017, by Brandon D Cross of Flagler Beach, Florida.
-This page has been viewed 184 times since then and 23 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on July 18, 2017, by Brandon D Cross of Flagler Beach, Florida. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on July 18, 2017, by Brandon D Cross of Flagler Beach, Florida.
+This page has been viewed 281 times since then and 62 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on July 18, 2017, by Brandon D Cross of Flagler Beach, Florida.
+6. submitted on August 15, 2017, by Allen C. Browne of Silver Spring, Maryland.
+7. submitted on July 18, 2017, by Brandon D Cross of Flagler Beach, Florida. • Bill Pfingsten was the editor who published this page.